IFTTT/kashmir/README.md

   end
 end
 ```
-`base(...)` takes an array with the fields you want to return on every representation of a give class.
+`base(...)` takes an array with the fields you want to return on every representation of a given class.

 ```ruby
 brisket = Recipe.new(title: 'BBQ Brisket', preparation_time: 'a long time')